bernardosulzbach/bernardosulzbach.github.io/_posts/2016-01-24-optimizing-java-regular-expressions.md

 ---
 layout: post
-title: Optimizing Java Regular Expressions
+title: "Optimizing Java Regular Expressions"
 ---

 I have been working with regular expressions a lot lately and thought I should